Martensite Variants edit page

 Estimating the parent-to-child orientation relationship

 We could ask ourselves if there is another orientation relationship that better matches the measured misorientations than the KS orientation relationship.
-In this case, a canocial candidate would be the mean of all misorientations.
+In this case, a canonical candidate would be the mean of all misorientations.

 % The mean of all measured parent-to-child misorientations: